oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 ### How to modify the readwrite volume mount’s default hostPath ?

-By default /var/log of underlying Kubernetes Node is mounted to oci-onm-logan daemonset pods in readwrite mode, to store Fluentd’s buffer and other relevant information that helps tracking the state like Fluentd tail plugin’s pos files etc. You can modify this to any other writetable path on the node by using the following helm variable :
+By default `/var/log` of underlying Kubernetes Node is mounted to `oci-onm-logan` daemonset pods in readwrite mode, to store Fluentd’s buffer and other relevant information that helps tracking the state like Fluentd tail plugin’s pos files etc. You can modify this to any other writable path on the node by using the following helm variable :

 [`oci-onm-logan.fluentd.baseDir`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/logan/values.yaml#L163)